 Highlights were the Gershwin Rhapsody in Blue Concert featuring the Consort Choir’s resident accompanist Dwight Siemens, Opera Favourites 2003 Concert featuring soloists Rachel Perkyns, Colleen Ball, Bill Kelly, and Douglas Sharp.
 Haydn’s Creation with Betty Allison and Ken Lavigne, and a program featuring Allison Arends soprano, offering Mozart followed by Dvorak’s Eighth Symphony.

 After nine years with the Consort, Mr Frater now works in Victoria and our 20th Season’s conductor search established Robert Mari as Conductor-Music Director.
-Now in his seventh season with the Consort (since 2011), Mr Mari, holding a Masters of Music and Doctorate studies in Orchestral Conducting at the Peabody Institute of the Johns Hopkins University in Baltimore USA under Frederick Prausnitz and Choral Conducting Studies at UBC under James Fankhouser and VCC under Jon Washburn, continues to delight audiences and the Consort musicians with his exciting and delightful programming.
+Now in his eighth season with the Consort (since 2011), Mr Mari, holding a Masters of Music and Doctorate studies in Orchestral Conducting at the Peabody Institute of the Johns Hopkins University in Baltimore USA under Frederick Prausnitz and Choral Conducting Studies at UBC under James Fankhouser and VCC under Jon Washburn, continues to delight audiences and the Consort musicians with his exciting and delightful programming.

 Sue Doughty has been designated as Choir rehearsal Conductor and continues to provide excellent direction to prepare the choir, which she has been a soprano member of since 1997.
 Since 1991 Joy Ann Bannerman has assisted as assistant orchestra conductor when needed.
 Concerts are performed at the Christian Reformed Church or the Cowichan Community Centre Theatre with the fundraiser Strauss Ball at Arbutus Ridge.
 The Concerto Competition held in Maple Bay each year, results in a Vancouver Island young musician receiving a chance to perform with the orchestra.
 The Monday night orchestra and Wednesday evening choir rehearsals are held weekly in Sylvan United Church, Mill Bay.
 New musicians welcome.